 If you are experiencing pain and stress on the foot you may weaken the posterior tibial tendon, which runs around the inside of the ankle.

-If you have any questions please feel free to contact one of our office located in New York, NY.
+If you have any questions please feel free to contact one of our office located in Midtown, Manhattan.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Flat Feet